 There is an annual Christmas event here with lighted candles and hot cider.
 This city is home to the College of William and Mary one of the oldest colleges in the country.

-There are many shopping and restaurant venues, retirement communities, access to terrific healthcare and Virginia's beautiful beaches are just a short drive away.
+There are many restaurant venues, retirement communities, access to terrific healthcare and Virginia's beautiful beaches are just a short drive away.

 - Busch Gardens and Water Country U.S.A. – amusement parks

 - Jamestown Scottland Ferry